The Finale (Seinfeld): Broadcast and reception

 The top price for a 30-second commercial during the U.S. broadcast was approximately $1 million, marking the first time ever on American television history that a regular primetime television series (as well as a non-sport broadcast) had commanded at least $1-million advertising rate (previously attained only by Super Bowl general telecasts).

-In its original American broadcast, 76.3 million U.S. television viewers tuned into "The Finale", becoming the fourth most watched overall series finale in the U.S. after M*A*S*H, Cheers and The Fugitive.
+In its original American broadcast, 76.3 million viewers tuned into "The Finale", making it the fourth-most watched overall series finale in the U.S. after M*A*S*H, Cheers and The Fugitive.
 When this episode originally aired on NBC, TV Land paid tribute by not programming any shows opposite it, instead just showing a still shot of a closed office door with a pair of handwritten notes that said "We're TV Fans so... we're watching the last episode of Seinfeld.
 Will return at 10pm et, 7pm pt."

 Entertainment Weeklys Ken Tucker declared the episode "off-key and bloated", particularly criticizing the near-complete lack of jokes, and the lameness of the majority of what few jokes there were.
 He also found closing the series with a stern lesson in morals to be both misguided and unnecessary, pointing out that the characters had already suffered for most of the wrongdoings brought up in the trial.
 However, he praised Jerry's prison stand-up routine, and gave the episode a C−.

-Although Larry David has consistently stated he has no regrets about how the show ended, a 2010 Time article reported that most viewers considered the episode "downright awful" and noted that the Seinfeld reunion during the seventh season of Curb Your Enthusiasm "was viewed by many as his attempt at a do-over."
+Larry David has consistently stated he has no regrets about how the show ended.
+A 2010 Time article reported that most viewers considered the episode "downright awful" and noted that the Seinfeld reunion during the seventh season of Curb Your Enthusiasm "was viewed by many as his attempt at a do-over."
 A 2021 Vanity Fair article recounted how "the next day, even the shock jocks on the radio were complaining about [the finale]."
 Co-creator Jerry Seinfeld has had more reservations about "The Finale" than David did, commenting that while bringing back all their favorite guest stars and crew was a fun thing to do, it did not make for good comedy.
-Their differing views were referenced in the seventh-season finale of Curb Your Enthusiasm, in which Jerry says "We already screwed up one finale" with David responding "we didn't screw up a finale, that was a good finale!"
-In 2007 David said if he were to redo it he would have kept the plot of the finale less of a secret, since this heightened expectations.
+Their differing views were referenced in the seventh-season finale of Curb Your Enthusiasm, in which Jerry says "We already screwed up one finale" with David responding "we didn't screw up a finale; that was a good finale!"
+Jason Alexander has said that people have often expressed dissatisfaction with the Seinfeld finale to him.
+In 2007, David said if he were to redo it he would have kept the plot of the finale less of a secret, since this heightened expectations.
+Michael Richards said that these expectations were distracting and negatively affected his performance.

-In the final Top Ten List of the Late Show with David Letterman, presenter Julia Louis-Dreyfus jokingly criticized the episode by thanking Letterman for letting her take part in "another hugely disappointing series finale", much to the faux chagrin of fellow presenter Jerry Seinfeld, who had workshopped the joke with Letterman's writers.
+In the final Top Ten List of the Late Show with David Letterman in 2015, presenter Julia Louis-Dreyfus jokingly criticized the episode by thanking Letterman for letting her take part in "another hugely disappointing series finale", much to the faux chagrin of fellow presenter Jerry Seinfeld, who had workshopped the joke with Letterman's writers.